Search our Site:

 The NFA also contained provisions for an arbitration process and included provisions regarding wildlife, resource management, community planning, environmental impacts, and First Nations employment.
 Damage from the dams in northern Manitoba is ongoing.
 Compensation claims from 1970s and ongoing damage have not been fully settled.
 The NFA is a modern day treaty, signed by Manitoba, Canada, and Manitoba Hydro.
 Each agreement under the NFA is subject to an Act of Canada's parliament.

-View the text of the Northern Flood Agreement
+View text of the Northern Flood Agreement

 Visit the Northern Flood Agreement Office of the Arbitrator website